 5 Third Party Websites and Products

 iCompute’s website and Products include hyperlinks to other websites owned and operated by third parties.
 From time to time we may also make third-party products available to purchase.
-We have no control over the contents of third party websites and/or the products and services they provide. iCompute accepts no responsibility for them or for any loss or damage that may arise from your use of them.
+We have no control over the contents of third party websites and/or the products and services they provide. iCompute accepts no responsibility for them, their performance or operation or for any loss or damage that may arise from your use of them.
 Your dealings with any third parties through the materials provided by us and the website and any terms, conditions, warranties or representations with such third parties are solely between you and such third party.
-You agree that iCompute are not liable for such dealings, and you agree to indemnify us in the manner referred to above in these terms in relation to such dealings.
+You agree that iCompute are not liable for such dealings, and you agree to indemnify us in the manner referred to above in these terms in relation to such dealings

 The existence of links to third parties on the website and/or in the Products does not imply that iCompute is in any way associated with such third party or that any third party is authorised to use any copyright material, or logo of iCompute. iCompute do not guarantee that links to other sites will work all the time and has no control over availability of the linked pages.

 Any orders for Products sold through the Website must be placed by following the instructions on the website.

 Orders may also be placed by telephone, letter or email.
 Login details to access digital Product will be emailed to the user upon receipt of full payment.

 7 Limitation of Liability